of the Southeast Brangus Breeders Association

 Section 1 - Time, Place, & Notice

 The Annual Meeting of the active membership shall be held at such time and place as may, from time to time, be fixed by the Board of Directors.
-Written notice of the Annual Meeting shall be mailed to each member of the Association at least 30 days prior to the date of such meeting.
-Special meetings of the active membership may be called by the President from time to time, and special meetings may be had from time to time when called by not less than 20% of such active members then in good standing; provided that any such call shall be in writing, shall be signed by not less than 20% of the then active membership in good standing, and that such written call be presented to and ,lodged with the then President or Secretary not less than forty (40) days prior to the date for which any such meeting is so called.
-Written notice of all special meetings shall be given the active membership at least 30 days prior to the date of any such meeting.
+Notice of the annual meeting shall be communicated to each member of the association at least thirty (30) days prior to the date of the SBBA general membership meeting.
+Special meetings of the active membership may be called by the President from time to time, and special meetings may be had from time to time when called by not less than twenty (20)% of such active members then in good standing; provided that any such call shall be in writing, shall be signed by not less than twenty (20)% of the then active membership in good standing, and that such notification call be presented to and, lodged with the then President or Secretary not less than forty (40) days prior to the date for which any such meeting is so called.
+Notice of all special meetings shall be communicated to the active membership at least thirty (30) days prior to the date of any such meeting.

 Section 2 - Presiding Officer

 The President shall preside at all meetings, if present, but in his/her absence, or failure or refusal to preside, the Vice-President shall preside.
 In the event the President and Vice-President are absent from said meetings, or fail or refuse to preside, then, the Immediate Past President shall preside.

 At every such meeting, each active member of the Southeast Brangus Breeders Association, in good standing, present in person, shall be entitled to cast one vote.

 A quorum for the transaction of business at any meeting shall consist of not less than twenty (20) % of all active members then in good standing, present in person.
 The vote of a majority of those present in person shall constitute a binding act of the Association.